 This website and its predecessor have benefited from the assistance of many people.
 As the compiler of this database my job is quite easy most of the time.
 Data entry accounts for most of the work, while the rest of my time is split between web design and getting hold of the literature.
 On all these fronts I have been wonderfully accomodated by those far more knowledgeable than myself.

-The Sixth Extinction Forum
+The Sixth Extinction and Vanishing Flora forums

 Clare Jenkinson, James Burton and Robert Timmins of the IUCN Asian Wild Cattle Specialist Group for their assistance with Asian bovids, particularly the Kouprey (Bos sauveli), and for technical support.
 Krystal Tolley of the IUCN Chameleon Specialist Group for answering my enquiries into the possibility of there being any recently extinct chameleons.
 Bruce Collette of the IUCN Tuna and Billfish Specialist Group for answering my queries into recently extinct tuna and billfish.
 Matthew Craig of the IUCN Grouper and Wrasse Specialist Group for answering my enquiries into the possible extinction of members of the aforementioned group of fishes.
 All of the members of the IUCN Lagomorph Specialist Group (LSG), Dr. Javier Millan and Fernando Palacios, for information regarding the status of Lepus granatensis solisi, thankyou!
 Amanda Lane of the IUCN Sea Snake Specialist Group for information regarding rare and potentially extinct sea snake species.